AVXAdvanced/FFE/SECURITY.md

 | 0.5.1   | 🟢 Support Available.                                 |
 | 0.5.0   | 🟨 Partial Support Available.                         |

-## Reporting a Vulnerability
+## Reporting Bugs

-If you find any kind of vulnerability, please open an issue and explain the issue.
+If you happen to find bugs, please open an issue here on github.
+Please attatch screenshots or screen recordings.
+Be specific.

 Thank You!

+Last Updated: January 2025
+Thank You for choosing FFE!